 Tool Use / Function Calling

-The ability of an LLM to request execution of external functions, APIs, or tools, enabling it to act on the world rather than just generate text.
+The ability of an LLM to request execution of external functions, APIs, or tools by outputting structured function calls, enabling it to take actions beyond text generation.

 Function calling (OpenAI's term) or tool use (Anthropic's term) is the mechanism by which LLMs move from text generators to active systems.
-The model is given a list of available functions with their signatures and descriptions.
+The model receives a list of available functions with their schemas and descriptions.
 When it determines a function is needed, it outputs a structured call rather than a text response.
 The application executes the function and returns results to the model, which continues generation.

 The standard pattern